 Warnings At first you may feel nervous, sad, and restless.
 Rising Early, and How to Do It.
 “Early to bed and early to rise makes a man healthy, wealthy and wise” – Ben Franklin, famously “Put no trust in the benefits to accrue from early rising, as set forth by the infatuated Franklin …” – Mark Twain By Leo Babauta Recently, reader Rob asked me about my habit of waking at 4:30 a.m. each day, and asked me to write about the health benefits of rising early, which I thought was an excellent question.

 To that end, here’s a collection of 50 hacks, tips, tricks, and mnemonic devices I’ve collected that can help you work better.
 Most Important Tasks (MITs): At the start of each day (or the night before) highlight the three or four most important things you have to do in the coming day.
+Do them first.
+If you get nothing else accomplished aside from your MITs, you’ve still had a pretty productive day.Big Rocks: The big projects you’re working on at any given moment.
+Set aside time every day or week to move your big rocks forward.Inbox Zero: Decide what to do with every email you get, the moment you read it.
 7 Secrets of the Super Organized.
 A few years ago, my life was a mess.